Everly Hall 224

-Degrees Offered: MEd in curriculum studies, MEd in early childhood education, PhD in education with specialization in curriculum and instruction
+Degrees Offered: MEd in curriculum studies, MEd in early childhood education, PhD in education with track in curriculum and instruction.

 The Academic Program

-The Department of Curriculum Studies (EDCS) offers advanced degrees at the master's level in curriculum studies and early childhood education (MEd-CS and MEd-ECE), and, as part of a college-wide doctoral degree, in curriculum and instruction (PhD).
-Students may also study for 15-credit graduate certificates in Preschool-3rd Grade or Reading K-12.
+The Department of Curriculum Studies (EDCS) offers advanced degrees at the master’s level in curriculum studies and early childhood education (MEd-CS and MEd-ECE), and, as part of a college-wide doctoral degree, a track in curriculum and instruction (PhD).
+Students may also study for a graduate certificate in literacy leader: literacy specialist or teacher leader.
 All programs focus on the educational needs of children and adolescents, teaching, learning, and curriculum.